DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 }
 ```

-Last thing to do is to create launch file to start executor's node
+Last thing to do is to create a launch file to start executor's node
 ```
 touch order_executor/launch/orders_tutorial.launch
 ```